ccnmtl/mediathread-safari/README.md

 * Go to the Safari extension submission page here: https://developer.apple.com/safari/extensions/submission/ You'll need to fill out this form with each release:
-* Download URL: Link to Mediathread.safariext in the github release
+* Download URL: Link to `Mediathread.safariextz` in the github release
 * Category: Other
 * Extension Type: Toolbar Button